 - Share your official, verified Cumulative Volunteer Transcript with colleges and internships through our partnership with Parchment

 - Service related college scholarship opportunities exclusively for our members

-- Virtual or in-person (within 20 miles) volunteer opportunities listing
+- Virtual or in-person (within 20 miles) volunteer opportunities with local nonprofits

 - Lion's Heart t-shirt included with first year membership dues